- The Pilgrim's Credential:

 You are STRONGLY advised NOT to take your own dog, well-trained and friendly though he may be.
 Actually this would be nearly impossible traveling from North American anyway.
 Certified service dogs (not self-certified emotional support dogs) are a completely different story and you will have wide privileges concerning this in Europe.
 Several sources of information on regulations and requirements are:

-• Asociación Española de Perros de Asistencia (Spanish, many broken links in the English section)
+• Asociación Española de Perros de Asistencia de Madrid (Spanish)

 • The Embassy of Spain, Washington DC (Spanish and English)